-Lasagne (or is it lasagna?).
-Whatever, it is a bedrock staple of my childhood in New Jersey.
-I grew up around a lot of Italians, and everyone’s mother or nonna made lasagna for special occasions, like Sunday night.
+Lasagna is a bedrock staple of my childhood in New Jersey.
+I grew up around a lot of Italians, and everyone’s mother or nonna made lasagna for special occasions, like a Sunday night.
 I’ve eaten more versions of lasagna than any man has a right to.

 Even my own decidedly non-Italian mother made a version of the dish.
 And it was good.
 Really good.
 It hinged on mum’s meat sauce, which cooked all day on the stove while I was at school and she was at work.
 Other than that, it was pretty standard: lotsa meat, lotsa cheese and those wavy noodles that seem to serve no other purpose.